josephenguehard/time_interpret/experiments/arma/README.md

   --rare-dim            Which type of experiment to run.
 1 is for rare-feature, 2 is for rare-time.
 Default to 1 --explainers          List of the explainers to use.
 Default to ["dyna_mask", "extremal_mask", "integrated_gradients", "occlusion", "permutation", "shapley_values_sampling"]
   --device              Which device to use.
-Default to 'cpu' --seed                Which seed to use to generate the data.
+Default to 'cpu' --fold                Fold of the cross-validation.
+Default to 0 --seed                Which seed to use to generate the data.
 Default to 42 --deterministic       Whether to make training deterministic or not.
 Default to False
 ```